i3-training/DevSecOps-Training/Docs/Trivy Report.md

 ## Vulnerability Scanner

-Vulnerability Scanner is used to scan if there are vulnerabilities that occur in the image, and can be fixed by updating the image
+Vulnerability Scanner is used to scan if there are vulnerabilities that occur in the image, and can be fixed by updating the image.
 ![devops-toys](../images/5.png)

 ## Secret Scanner

 Trivy scans container image to detect exposed secrets like passwords, api keys, and tokens.
 ![devops-toys](../images/6.png)